The following resources and links will be useful for educators implementing and teaching the CHART curricula.

 Health & Vital Statistics Data: Mississippi State Department of Health provides information on the teen pregnancy rate (fertility) and the teen birth rate statewide and in each county.

 What Do Mississippi Parents Think About Sex-Related Education in Public Schools? (conducted in 2011, published in 2011): Commissioned by the Center for Mississippi Health Policy and conducted by the Social Science Research Center at Mississippi State University, this scientific poll surveyed a representative sample of Mississippi public school parents statewide and in the nine state health districts about attitudes toward sex-related education and its place in public schools.

 Kids Having Kids: Economic Costs and Social Consequences of Teen Pregnancy, second edition (published 2008 by Urban Institute Press): This book is considered one of the most current definitive works on the costs and consequences of teen childbearing.
-Only Chapter 1 is available online, but this chapter provides a solid overview of each chapter in the book as well as the findings of this research as a whole.

 Sexual Health of Young People in the U.S. South: Challenges and Opportunities (published March 2012): This report by Auburn University-Montgomery’s Center for Demographic Research examines the five sexual health indicators—teen pregnancy, teen births, low birth weight, sexually transmitted infections, and HIV—in 10 southern states: Alabama, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia.
 The report describes funding for abstinence-only and comprehensive sex education programs and discusses the research on the effectiveness of each approach, concluding that comprehensive sex education that is evidence-based or evidence-informed is the best approach.